CPAN-Security/security.metacpan.org/meetings/cpansec-minutes-2025-01-08.md

   - Out of draft
   - @robrwo posted about it on blogs.perl.org.
 That post, and a link to original guidelines posted by briandfoy on Reddit.
   - 65 distributions on CPAN have a SECURITY.md as of 7 Jan
-  - PR for MetaCPAN to highlight the document like it does README, LICENSE etc
+  - [Issue raised in MetaCPAN](https://github.com/metacpan/metacpan-web/issues/3246) to highlight the document like it does README, LICENSE etc
   - Most important: we are getting feedback
 - @tux - Software::Security::Policy::Individual - do we need ::Team (or other name)?
   - team policies to be documented: active teams, active groups, active Github projects with more maintainers but no single person to address for vulnerabilities (hidden Github security issues)